Part 1: Top 6 e-Commerce fears and how to ease the fears of online shopping

 black business people graphic

-You need put yourself in the customer shoes.
-Imagine landing on an e-Commerce site that looks like it has been created in the early 90s, abandoned and have not been updated ever since.
+You need to put yourself in the customer’s shoes.
+Imagine landing on an e-Commerce site that looks like it was created in the early 90s, abandoned, and has not been updated ever since.

-With the poor design, bad user interface, little content, unrelated information, and tons of advertisement overcrowding the page.
+With the poor design, bad user interface, little content, unrelated information, and tons of advertisements overcrowding the page.

 According to a recent study by Stanford University, 46% of site visitors assess your site’s credibility on the look of the homepage.

-When the customers visit websites like the one mentioned above, they will automatically suspect something dodgy.
-There is no way a customer is going to trust the site, especially when it involves online transaction.
-When a customer doesn’t like what they see and experience, they will immediately move their cursor to close such page.
+When customers visit websites like the one mentioned above, they will automatically suspect something dodgy.
+There is no way a customer is going to trust the site, especially when it involves online transactions.
+When a customer doesn’t like what they see and experience, they will immediately move their cursor to close such a page.

 Ways to overcome this fear

 We often hear about the password hacks and other security breaches that occur frequently.
-In our previous blog, we have written about Equifax breach, where 209,000 US consumers’ credit card numbers were leaked.
+In our previous blog about the importance of PCI DSS compliance, we have written about the Equifax breach, where 209,000 US consumers’ credit card numbers were leaked.

-All these stories will lead customers to fear to shop online.
-This is why e-Commerce business owners need to address this.
-No one ever would want their private information be stolen.
+All these stories will lead customers to fear to shop online and abandon their cart when they are on your e-commerce site.
+This is why e-commerce business owners need to address this.
+No one ever would want their private information to be stolen.

 Ways to overcome this fear